adityajhakumar/ALGORITHMS-/Sieve of Eratosthenes algorithm/THEORY.md

-Sure!
 The Sieve of Eratosthenes is an ancient algorithm used to find all prime numbers up to a given limit.
 It is simple yet efficient, making it a great starting point for beginners in understanding algorithms and prime numbers.
 Here's a step-by-step explanation:

 ### Step-by-Step Explanation